Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Open Problems

 \section{Open Problems}

-Here, we present a few open problems, that appear in our work: \begin{itemize} \item Motivated by the question of relaxing the $UC(2)$ assumption in \ref{T:UC2}, we formulate the following problem, which we believe would be useful to relax it to cotype $2$.
-Given norm $\|\cdot\|$, the largest constant $c_{\|\cdot\|}$ for which the following quantitative version of Anderson's inequality holds:
+Here, we present a few open problems arising from our work: \begin{itemize} \item Motivated by the possibility of relaxing the $UC(2)$ assumption in \Cref{T:UC2} and \Cref{T:UC2Loc} to cotype $2$, we formulate the following problem.
+Given a norm $\|\cdot\|$, let $c_{\|\cdot\|}$ be the largest constant for which the following quantitative version of Anderson's inequality holds:

 for every $x \in \R^d$.
-In particular, is the following true: For every cotype $2$ norm the exists a position such that $c_{\|\cdot\|} \gtrsim c(t)$, where $t \geq 0$ is the cotype constant. \item Consider the setting of overparametrized linear regression under isotropic Gaussian covariates.
-Assume that the norm of the MNI is $UC(2)$ with constant $t \geq 0$, but we can choose the position of the norm,i.e., we can apply a linear transformation $T$ on its unit ball, and consider its corresponding MNI.
+Is it true that, for every cotype $2$ norm with constant $t \geq 0$, there exists a position such that $c_{\|\cdot\|} \gtrsim c(t)$? \item Consider overparameterized linear regression under isotropic Gaussian covariates.
+Assume that the norm defining the MNI is $UC(2)$ with constant $t \geq 0$, but that we may choose its position, i.e., apply a linear transformation $T$ to its unit ball and consider the corresponding MNI.